 In this section we carefully examine the simplex algorithm introduced in the previous chapter.
 Our goal is to either prove that it works, or to determine those circumstances under which it may fail.
 If the simplex does not always work, and we know why, then we might be able to devise a way to fix it.
-First we must define what we mean by saying that the simplex algorithm works.
+Part of understanding whether or not the simplex algorithm works is to more precisely understand what we mean by working.
 For example, we have already seen that some LPs can be infeasible and others unbounded.
 What does the algorithm do in these cases?
 Does it terminate somehow?
 Does it pivot forever?
 What does it mean to say that the simplex algorithm "successfully" terminated on such problems, and more importantly, will the procedure always "terminate successfully" on problems for which a solution exists?